About Charged Affairs:

 - Produce one article every three weeks on topics of interest to the Charged Affairs audience.

-- Work through our editorial process in a timely fashion and adhere to the publishing schedule.
+- Work through the editorial process in a timely fashion and adhere to the publishing schedule.

-- Take initiative and interest in opportunities like interviews and book reviews.
+- Take initiative and interest in opportunities such as interviews and book reviews.

 Desired Skills and Experience:

-- Experience and interest in writing about the foreign affairs/policy topics you are passionate about.
+- Experience, interest, and passion in writing about the foreign affairs/policy topics

-- Willingness to promote the work of your colleagues who will in turn promote your own.
+- Willingness to promote the work of your colleagues who will in turn promote your own work

 Eligibility and Selection: